apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/cluster-management/restart-a-redis-cluster.md

 ---
-title: Restart Redis cluster
+title: Restart a Redis cluster
 description: How to restart a Redis cluster
 keywords: [redis, restart]
 sidebar_position: 4
 sidebar_label: Restart
 ---

-# Restart Redis cluster
+# Restart a Redis cluster
 You can restart all pods of the cluster.
 When an exception occurs in a database, you can try to restart it.

 :::note